 Jennifer Farmer, Advancement Project

-Washington, D.C. – Leading national health, racial equity and civil rights groups, joining together as grantees of the W.K.
-Kellogg Foundation’s America Healing initiative, issued the following joint statement in response to the shootings of three Muslim students of Arab descent in Chapel Hill, North Carolina, on Feb.
-10, 2015.
+Washington, D.C. – Leading national health, equity and civil rights groups, joining together as America Healing grantees of the W.K.
+Kellogg Foundation, issued the following joint statement in response to the shooting at the Emanuel African Methodist Episcopal Church in Charleston, South Carolina, that left nine people dead, on June 17, 2015.

 Advancement Project, Asian & Pacific Islander American Health Forum, DEMOS, NAACP, National Collaborative for Health Equity, National Congress of American Indians, National Council of Asian Pacific Americans, National Council of La Raza, National Urban League, PICO, Poverty & Race Research Action Council and Race Forward are part of America Healing, a long-term effort of the W.K.
 Kellogg Foundation, working to improve life outcomes for vulnerable children by promoting racial equity and eliminating barriers to opportunity.